MISTAKES TO AVOID WHEN MACHINE KNITTING RECYCLED CASHMERE

 Only then decide how to produce.

-The recycled cashmere garment is not finished when it comes off the machine.
+The recycled cashmere garment isn't finished when it comes off the machine.

 That's where it truly begins.

-Many errors arise because the "raw" garment is judged without considering what will happen next.
+Many errors arise because the "raw" garment is judged without considering what will happen afterwards.

 Recycled cashmere changes: